Redocly/redoc/docs/redoc-faq.md

 **Do I need to have React installed in order to use ReDoc with Vue.js?**

 Yes.
 ReDoc requires React to work.
-You do not, however, need to install any React components, just React and ReactDOM.
+However, you do not need to install any React components, just React and ReactDOM.